 If you live in an area with extreme weather hot or cold.
 Make sure your vehicle is filled with gas and has no operational problems.

-Your cell phone should always be fully charged and a port for charging your cell phone is best left in the car and plugged in at all times.
+Your cell phone should always be fully charged and kept on a port for charging ideally left in the car and plugged in at all times.

 Lastly, whether you have a new or old car a little-advanced preparation is always a good thing.
 Keep some plastic covers in the car at all times.

 Plan for the weather.

 Depending on where you live, the weather can change quickly.
 Granted we have learned to adapt to this, time is not a factor.
 When you go into labor, rapid weather changes (especially severe weather changes) may require an alternative plan.

 This might be as simple as taking an alternate route, to taking an ambulance if driving conditions are unsafe.

 If you go by ambulance this decision is made by the EMT based on how active your labor is and the estimated time to your hospital versus other hospitals located near you.